Accessing Medical Care in Fall 2022

 Determining Care Options

-• For acute illnesses (e.g., cough, fever, runny nose, injury, skin rash, earache, abdominal pain, vomiting, diarrhea), UHS Medical Services’ model of care utilizes a phone triage system where highly skilled Medical Services clinicians obtain clinical information that determines whether or not a student needs an in-person appointment and how urgently.
+• For acute illnesses (including but not limited to: fever, worsening cough, shortness of breath, chest pain, headache, earache, abdominal pain, vomiting, diarrhea, dysuria, and/or acute injuries), UHS Medical Services’ model of care utilizes a phone triage system where Medical Services clinicians obtain clinical information to determine the most appropriate timing of the appointment.

 • When in-person appointments are appropriate, we aim to see students with acute complaints within 48 hours.

-• For preventive care, primary care (including the management of chronic conditions), athletic medicinetravel health and sexual health and wellness appointments, you may call the UHS front desk at 609-258-3141 to be scheduled with a provider or check your online MyUHS portal for appointment availability.
-Select appointments can be conducted via telehealth with our medical providers through an online platform.
+• For preventive care, primary care, care for chronic conditions, athletic medicine care, travel health and sexual health and wellness appointments, you may call the UHS front desk at 609-258-3141 to be scheduled with a provider or check your online MyUHS portal for appointment availability.
+Another way to book appointments is by emailing [email protected]

 Preparing for your Appointment